dpath-maintainers/dpath-python/README.rst

 Handy!

-Even more handy, your can also tell dpath.util.new to interpret integers a list indices so that you don't need to create empty lists.
-This is very convenient when using nested lists.
+Even more handy, you can also tell dpath.util.new to interpret integers as list indices so that new lists are automatically created.
+This is very convenient to create nested lists.

 .. code-block:: pycon

     >>> x={}
-    >>> dpath.util.new(x, 'a/2/3', 5, integer_as_list_index = True)
+    >>> dpath.util.new(x, 'a/2/3', 5, integer_as_list_index = False)
     >>> print json.dumps(x, indent=4, sort_keys=True)
     {
         "a": {